diego0096/holbertonschool-zero_day/0x03-git/README.md

-This is a file about commad git
+Let's talk about the command git